grafana/agent/docs/sources/flow/reference/components/discovery.docker.md

 ### Linux or macOS hosts

-THe following example discovers Docker containers when the host machine is macOS or Linux:
+THe following example discovers Docker containers when the host machine is Linux or macOS:

 ```river
 discovery.docker "containers" {